 - Guest Lounge

-Rooms in both buildings are large with high ceilings and big windows, and their names - La Reine, Le Roy, Milady, Buckingham - hint at the level of grandeur you can expect.
-Those in La Baronnie have antique woodwork, metres of period-style fabric and deep-pile rugs to give you that lord-of-the-manor feel; those in Bien-Etre are generally more rustic, with tongue-and-groove panelling and pastel colours.
+Rooms are large with high ceilings and big windows, and their names - La Reine, Le Roy, Milady, Buckingham - hint at the level of grandeur you can expect.
+Those in the regency style have antique woodwork, metres of period-style fabric and deep-pile rugs to give you that lord-of-the-manor feel; the rest are generally more rustic, with tongue-and-groove panelling and pastel colours.
 Most have queensize or twin beds, with triples and family rooms sleeping 4 also available.

 Bathrooms throughout are decently sized and well-equipped, but not extravagant.
 Most have showers only; all have hairdryers.
 There's no air conditioning, but the proximity to the sea keeps the temperatures from getting too sultry.

 Breakfast is served buffet-style in the dining room or, weather permitting, in the gardens.
 Expect a range of tasty cheeses, deli meats and salmon, hot options (perhaps sausages, bacon and scrambled eggs), fresh fruit salads and a delicious cake each day, as well as the usual cereals, juices, breads and viennoiseries - almost all sourced from the island or local region.
 If you're lucky enough to be around on Sundays, they serve fabulous brunches for guests and visiting locals.
 These feature oysters, prawns and Champagne - fancy!

 There's also a well-stocked afternoon & evening bar, Le Bar 1721, offering fine wines and champagne (biensûr), cocktails and spirits, and a range of nibbles - like charcuterie boards and cheeses - to keep you on your feet.
 Choose to relax in the garden or courtyard, where there are blankets to keep you warm, or inside in the salon, which has games you can borrow.